natcap/invest.users-guide/source/croppollination.rst

  *Columns:* each column contains a different attribute of each LULC class, and must be named as follows:

- a.	*LULC*: Land use and land cover class code.
+ **LULC*: Land use and land cover class code.
 LULC codes match the 'values' column in the LULC raster and must be numeric, in consecutive order, and unique.

- c.	*nesting_[SUBSTRATE]_availability_index*: Relative index of the availability of the given nesting type within each LULC type, on a scale of 0-1.
+ *	*nesting_[SUBSTRATE]_availability_index*: Relative index of the availability of the given nesting type within each LULC type, on a scale of 0-1.
 The substrate must match one-for-one the substrates given in the guild table.

- d.	*floral_resources_[SEASON]_index*: Relative abundance (0-1) of flowers in each LULC class for the given season.
+ **floral_resources_[SEASON]_index*: Relative abundance (0-1) of flowers in each LULC class for the given season.
 There are two aspects to consider when estimate relative floral abundance of each LULC class: % floral abundance or % floral coverage as well as the duration of flowering during each season.
 For example, a land cover type that comprises 100% of a mass flowering crop that flowers the entire season with an abundance cover of 80% would be given a suitability value of 0.80.
 A land cover type that flowers only half of the season at 80% floral coverage would be given a floral suitability value of 0.40.
 The season must match one-for-one the seasons given in the guild table.

  *Example*: